Wide plank European oak flooring running through a modern open plan kitchen, dining and living interior in a New Zealand home

 Engineered European oak is the default for NZ residential and commercial timber flooring in 2026 because it solves the four problems most NZ projects actually have: humidity-driven movement, slab subfloors, underfloor heating, and the desire for wide planks or parquet patterns.
 None of those four can be cleanly solved with solid timber.

-The supply cost difference is smaller than people expect — premium engineered ($220–$320+/m² supply) lands well below premium solid where solid is even available locally — and the lifespan of a 4–6 mm wear layer is multi-generational in domestic use.
+The supply cost difference is smaller than people expect — premium engineered ($220–$320+/m² supply) lands well below premium solid where solid is even available locally — and a 4 mm or 6 mm wear layer is deep enough to sand and recoat rather than replace.

 The right way to choose is to look at the spec, the subfloor, and the way you live in the room.
 If you’re not sure where your project falls, our showroom in Newmarket carries the full range across grades and finishes — the sample-in-hand decision is always better than the spreadsheet one.